Alljoined/faces-emotiv/README.md

 You will need to run `download_coco.py` to download the images first.
 This will take 22gb.
 After you will need to run `convert_224_stimuli_v2.py` to split the coco images into their respective files for ingestion in `stimulus.py`

+## Tasks
+- show faces for 1s
+- randomize blocks of 100 images, 20 blocks